BACK TO GREEK WINE

 Aidani.

 This grape is another indigenous variety from Santorini.
-It is similar to Athiri as a produces a medium body wine with nice acidity.
+It is similar to Athiri, producing a medium-bodied wine with nice acidity.
 They blend it with both Assyrtiko and Athiri.

 Red Santorini Wines